The Insyderz: Post break up

 Nate Sjogren has played drums in several other projects including Dead By Sunday, The Paper Sound, and the singer/songwriter James Stephen.

-In December 2007, Todd, along with wife Sarah, welcomed their first child, a girl named Harper Rose Miesch.
-Both mother and baby are doing fine.
+In December 2007, Todd, along with wife Sarah, welcomed their first child, a girl named Harper.
 In January 2008 Todd Miesch received his first official teaching job teaching for Stoney Creek High School in Rochester, Michigan.

 Michael Lloyd now lives in Los Angeles, and is currently working in the film industry.
 Nate and Beau work together at the Genesis church in Royal Oak, MI.
 Joe works as a police officer now.

 Reunion

 During 2011, The Insyderz launched a kickstarter campaign to fund their next album, The Sinner's Songbook, and succeeded in raising the funds to do so.
 In April 2012 The Insyderz began recording at Al Sutton's Rustbelt Studio in Royal Oak, MI with Producer/Engineer Eric Hoegemeyer, and released The Sinner's Songbook publicly on Labor Day, September 3, 2012.
 The band played some sporadic local shows during this time, which sometimes featured fill-in trombone players, including Kenny Plont, formerly of A Billion Ernies.
 However, trombone duties were usually performed by Tim Reynolds.
 Matt Darcie and John Miller played guitar and bass in the band during their reunion as well.